E-goi/EgoiPushLibraryIOS/README.md

-# What's new in version 2.0.2?
+# What's new in version 2.0.3?

 ### MINOR:

-#### Event "received":
+#### Conditional dialog actions:

-Now, when a notification is displayed in the device, the event "received" is sent to E-goi.
+A bug was fixed where, if you sent a campaing without actions, the "See" actions was still displayed in the dialog box.

 # EgoiPushLibrary